dryoo/daummovie/README.md

-daummovie
+daummovie Plugin for DokuWiki
 =========

-Access the Daum movie database for Dokuwiki
+Access the Daum movie database.

 You can add a movie information in your wiki.